Best Handgun Ammo for Self-Defense in Common Calibers

 Looking for the best handgun ammo for self-defense?
 Good.
 It won't compensate for poor marksmanship, but the right ammo can only tip the scales in your favor.

 Quality.
 Reliability.
 Bullet weight.
 Bullet style.
 Muzzle velocity.
 Price, to some degree.
-All of these factors indicate whether a cartridge will prove itself a good ally when you need one the most.
+All of these factors indicate whether a cartridge will prove itself a good ally when you need it the most.

 We're going to share some of our top choices of ammo for defense with a handgun.
 The following selections aren't exclusive.
 Depending on the shooter, their firearm, and their circumstances, there can potentially be hundreds of "best" choices of defense ammo.
 We're only offering the following recommendations as loose guidelines.
 Make sure to research and personally test out a type of ammo before recruiting it for defense!